Introduction

 Modern PyTorch VAE Implementation

-Now that we have an understanding of the VAE architecture and objective, let’s implement a modern VAE in PyTorch.
-We’ll use the MNIST dataset for validation.
+Now that we understand the VAE architecture and objective, let’s implement a modern VAE in PyTorch using MNIST for validation.

 PyTorch VAE Implementation